Day 3: Dies Lunae O (Welsh: dydd Llun): Calcination

 “I mean high country, like what this author was talking about.”
 Rath banged his hand on the book, then drew a triangle in the air.
 “Spaces free of technology, unpatrolled land where you make your own laws, freedom to jus be.”
 Rath lowered his voice, and continued.
 “Air that ain’t tainted—clearness, so you see all the stars, live right, and thinks like the ancient folk.”

 “Yeah, mountains, I think you have something there.
 Did I mention I’m a mountain climber—fairly agile—and fast?”
-Vaughn jumped off the upper bunk, perched the toe of his foot at the edge of his roommate’s bed, and spread his arms.
+Vaughn jumped off the upper bunk, perched the toe of his foot at the edge of his roommate’s bunk, and spread his arms.
 Rath’s back was pressed against the concrete wall; he waited for Vaughn to continue.

 “Man, I’ve scaled the Snow Dome, and scrambled up a few sizable hills in the Rockies, on the Canadian side.
 Now—how we going climb out of here?”

 A guard passed by and shined his light in the cell next to theirs.
 Vaughn leaned in close to Rath, “Huey’s probably stroking his madam.
 Not an inch of privacy in the damn joint.
 So when are we shaking free?”
-They spoke in low tones about a few ideas.
+They spoke in low tones.
 Vaughn confided he had a secret stash of pills.
 Rath disclosed there was stuff in the kitchen—drain cleaner, cans of pepper, and heavy glass jars that could be made into weapons to overpower the guards.
 Rath knew where he could get hold of a ‘sticking’ knife too.
 They fell asleep dreaming about effortlessly scaling tall, unguarded prison walls, only to fall into moats full of snapping crocodiles and slithering serpents.
 Both men knew they would never sleep easily until they were free of this prison.

 Their opportunity to escape came less than a week later.
-Through a series of incredible scheduling mistakes, including two guards calling in sick, a substitute guard showing up an hour late, the arrival of the trash collection truck on the wrong day, and a mysterious kitchen grease fire, both Vaughn and Rath were able to slip through the service doors at the back of the kitchen at the end of the evening shift.
+Through a series of incredible scheduling mistakes, including two guards calling in sick, a substitute guard showing up an hour late, the arrival of the trash collection truck on the wrong day, and a mysterious kitchen grease fire, both Vaughn and Rath were able to slip through an unguarded service door at the back of the kitchen at the end of the evening shift.
 They climbed into the trash truck, fashioned temporary suits out of 30 gallon plastic trash bags, and hid among a week’s worth of bagged garbage.

 The two men rode out of Warden Icy’s prison under cover of darkness and jumped from the truck about 20 miles down the road.
 They exchanged their prison rags for slightly damp, freshly laundered athletic jogging suits pulled off back yard clotheslines, and used an outdoor hose to give each other a quick, chilly sitz bath.
 Rath scattered the shredded remnants of their uniforms in several dumpsters at the back of greasy fast food joints a mile down the road.
-For good measure, they dumped a coffee can of old, lumpy white paint over the garbage.
+For good measure, they dumped a coffee can of old, lumpy paint over the garbage.
 Between them, they had $140 in cash.
 Vaughn had sold pills to inmates and a few guards.
 Rath wouldn’t say where his money came from.